Peter Lord: Life and career

-In 1985 Nick Park joined the group.
+In 1985, Nick Park joined the group.

-Lord, Park and Sproxton developed and finalised their style of detailed and lovingly designed clay animation characters from stop motion techniques (though directed by Stephen Johnson their claymation is shown in the music video "Sledgehammer" (1986) by Peter Gabriel).
-In 1991 Lord animated Adam, a 6-minute clay animation that was nominated for an Academy Award.
-Park created the "odd-couple" Wallace and Gromit-shorts in co-operation with Lord and Sproxton.
+Lord, Park and Sproxton developed and finalized their style of detailed and lovingly designed clay animation characters from stop-motion techniques (though directed by Stephen R. Johnson their claymation is shown in the music video "Sledgehammer" (1986) by Peter Gabriel).
+In 1991, Lord animated Adam, a 6-minute clay animation that was nominated for an Academy Award.
+Park created the "odd-couple" Wallace & Gromit-shorts in collaboration with Lord and Sproxton.
 All three together worked as producers, editors and directors.
 Other awarded productions by Peter Lord are Chicken Run (2000), the first feature film from Aardman and the Academy Award-winning Wallace & Gromit: The Curse of the Were-Rabbit (2005).

 In 2006, Lord, Sproxton and Park were all given "the Freedom of the City of Bristol".
 In that same year, Lord (along with Sproxton) visited the "Aardman Exhibit" at the Ghibli Museum in Mitaka, Tokyo, Japan, where he met Hayao Miyazaki.
 Miyazaki has long been a fan of the Aardman Animation works.
-In 2013 Lord was nominated for Best Animated Feature at the 85th Academy Awards for Pirates!
-Band of Misfits.
+In 2013 Lord was nominated for Best Animated Feature at the 85th Academy Awards for The Pirates!
+In an Adventure with Scientists!
+(2012).

 Lord was made a Commander of the Order of the British Empire (CBE) on 17 June 2006.

 On 9 July 2015, Lord received a Gold Blue Peter badge.

 In August 2016, Lord was appointed a visiting professorship at Volda University College.

 Three of Lord's films–War Story, Adam, and Wat's Pig–have been preserved by the Academy Film Archive.

 In 2021, he was featured in the film Cartoon Carnival, a documentary about the origins of animation.